Dinnerladies (TV series)

 Dinnerladies (stylised as dinnerladies) is a British television sitcom created, written and co-produced by Victoria Wood.
 Two series were broadcast on BBC One from 1998 to 2000, with sixteen episodes in total.
 The programme is repeated on Gold, and Drama.
-The complete series was released on DVD in November 2004, and is available to stream on BBC iPlayer.
+The complete series was released on DVD in November 2004.

 The series is set almost entirely in the canteen of HWD Components, a fictional factory in Manchester, featuring the caterers and regular customers as the main characters.
 It depicts the lives and social and romantic interactions of the staff, and is centred around the main character of Brenda Furlong, played by Wood.

 Plot

 The beginning of the first series introduces the characters, a group of mostly female and middle-aged canteen workers at a factory in Manchester.
 The main character is the kind and dependable Brenda "Bren" Furlong, whose relationship with sarcastic and exhausted canteen manager Tony Martin (Andrew Dunn) develops through the show.

 The characters feature the prim and prudish Dolly Bellfield (Thelma Barlow) and her waspish friend Jean (Anne Reid), and the younger and snarky Twinkle (Maxine Peake), who is always late, and the scatter-brained but mild-mannered Anita (Shobna Gulati).

 Stan Meadowcroft (Duncan Preston) is an opinionated and easily provoked, but well-meaning, maintenance man who is responsible for cleaning the factory and fixing equipment.
 The new cheery but disorganised human resources manager Philippa Moorcroft (Celia Imrie) is from the South and does not initially fit in well with the rest of the staff; she moved to Manchester because of her relationship with senior staff member Mr Michael (Christopher Greet).

-Actress Julie Walters also appears in nine episodes as Bren's down-and-out, delusional and manipulative mother who lives in a caravan behind a petrol station.
+Actress Julie Walters also appears in nine episodes as Bren's down-and-out, delusional and manipulative mother, who lives in a caravan behind a petrol station.
 She abandoned Bren at an orphanage, and often turns up to ask for favours.

 In the first series, Bren and Tony's relationship begins to develop, and she supports him as he undergoes chemotherapy.
 Philippa tries to organise team-building activities, the factory receives a royal visit, Bren's mother causes a scandal in the factory, the team bring their mothers to work, HWD Components merges with a Japanese company and Tony is temporarily replaced by Nicola Bodeux due to his treatment.
 Bodeux resigns after causing the canteen staff to strike, leading Bren to take charge on an interim basis amidst a crisis for the company.